TRIPLE-ADE/3-column-preview/README.md

 - [Author](#author)

 ## Overview
-- This was built using flexbox
+- This was built using flex-box
 ### The challenge

 Users should be able to: